adilapapaya/processing-library-template/README.md

   * In the Package Explorer, right-click (ctrl-click) on the folder icon of the `processing-library-template` project, and select Refactor → Rename... from the menu that pops up.
   * Give the project the name of your library, and click "OK".

-### Option B: Downloaded Package

-1. Download the latest Eclipse template from [here](https://github.com/processing/processing-library-template/releases). **Don't unzip the ZIP file yet.**
-1. Create a new Java project in Eclipse.
-  * From the menubar choose File → New → Java Project.
-  * Give the project the name of your library.
-  * Click "Finish".
-1. Import the template source files.
-  * Right-click (ctrl-click) onto the folder icon of your newly created project in the Package Explorer and select "Import..." from the menu that pops up.
-  * Select General → Archive File, and click "Next >".
-  * Navigate to the ZIP file you downloaded earlier in step 1, and click "Finish".

 ## Set Up and Compile

 1. Add Processing to the project build path.